 December 15, USS Anchorage moored at Berth 2, Pier 8 on Naval Base San Diego after a seven-month deployment in the U.S. 5th and 7th Fleet Areas of Responsibility (AoR).

 January 27, 2016 BAE Systems San Diego Ship Repair was awarded a $25,6 million modification to previously awarded contract (N00024-10-C-4407) for the USS Anchorage's Selected Restricted Availability (SRA).
 Work is expected to be completed by October.

 January 29, The Anchorage departed homeport for a routine training and to offload ammunition at the Naval Weapons Station Seal Beach; Returned home on Feb.
 5.

 February 17, USS Anchorage moored at Berth 2, Broadway Pier in downtown San Diego; Held an "Open House" from Feb.
 17-18; Moored at Berth 6, Pier 4 after a brief underway off the coast of San Diego on Feb.
-19; Moved "dead-stick" to Huntington Ingalls Industries (HII) Continental Maritime of San Diego shipyard on March 5.?
+19; Moored at Huntington Ingalls Industries (HII) Continental Maritime of San Diego shipyard on March 5.?

 November 15, The Anchorage moved "dead-stick" from CMSD shipyard to Berth 2, Pier 12 on Naval Base San Diego.